WannesFransen1994/elixir-learning-materials/phoenix-framework/05-i18n/guide/3_language_switching.md

 ## Reading the language from the URL

+Right no
+  end
-Right now we're pointing to a single location in our application to configure our URL.
+w we're pointing to a single location in our application to configure our URL.
 Though it should be configureable on whatever page.
 That's why we'll write this as a plug:

 ```elixir
 # router.ex